 When: 29 September – 2 October 2017

 Where: Kings Beach Park, De Vene Avenue, Kings Beach

 Getting there: Hop on a SUN Bus or check their website for free ‘Park and Ride’ shuttle services from Caloundra locations.
 There is also a courtesy bus running from both Golden Beach and the Caloundra RSL.

 Cost: Starting at $60 for adult single-day tickets up to $415 for early bird Kings Club season passes.

 There aren’t many festivals where thongs (the footwear) and bathers meet the standard dress code, but alas, that’s what you’ll find at this boutique music festival.

 From their two main stages echoes a smorgasbord of genres from funk and pop to psych rock and disco (seriously, whatever your tastes, you’ll likely find it here), with this year seeing a few new epic surprises including a massive two story treehouse-bar and secret micro-venues dotted across the site.

-Oh, and did we mention everything is BYO, and there are, I quote, “no queues ever” at the toilets?
-You’ll want to book your tickets quick smart, especially since it’s capped at a mere 1500 souls.
+Oh, and did we mention everything is BYO, and there are, I quote, “no queues ever” at the toilets? #hellyes

 Where: Borumba Deer Park, Imbil